 In addition, the captivating architecture of Balboa’s buildings, fountains, and courtyards gives the park an enchanted feel.
 Historic buildings dating from San Diego’s 1915 Panama–California International Exposition are strung along the park’s main east–west thoroughfare, El Prado, which leads from 6th Avenue eastward over the Cabrillo Bridge (formerly the Laurel Street Bridge), the park’s official gateway.
 If you’re a cinema fan, many of the buildings may be familiar—Orson Welles used exteriors of several Balboa Park buildings to represent the Xanadu estate of Charles Foster Kane in his 1941 classic, Citizen Kane.
 Prominent among them was the California Building, whose 200-foot tower, housing a 100-carillon bell that tolls the hour, is El Prado’s tallest structure.
 Missing from the black-and-white film, however, was the magnificent blue of its tiled dome shining in the sun.

 The parkland across the Cabrillo Bridge, at the west end of El Prado, is set aside for picnics and athletics.
 Rollerbladers zip along Balboa Drive, which leads to the highest spot in the park, Marston Point, overlooking downtown.
-At the green beside the bridge, ladies and gents in all-white outfits meet regularly on summer afternoons for lawn-bowling tournaments—a throwback to an earlier era.
+At the green beside the bridge, ladies and gents in all-white outfits meet on summer afternoons for lawn-bowling tournaments.

 East of Plaza de Panama, El Prado becomes a pedestrian mall and ends at a footbridge that crosses over Park Boulevard, the park’s main north–south thoroughfare, to the perfectly tended Rose Garden, which has more than 2,000 rosebushes.
 In the adjacent Desert Garden, trails wind around cacti and succulents from around the world.
 Palm Canyon, north of the Spreckels Organ Pavilion, has more than 50 varieties of palms along a shady bridge.
 Pepper Grove, along Park Boulevard south of the museums, has lots of picnic tables as well as play equipment.